LivingWorld: Interactive 4D World Generation with Environmental Dynamics

 While LivingWorld primarily models scene-scale environmental dynamics such as water, clouds, and smoke, it can also incorporate object-centric motion.
 Rather than representing all motion within a single field, we align object and environmental motions in world coordinates by enforcing consistent scale and spatial alignment.
 This allows independently modeled motions to be coherently integrated within the same scene, maintaining consistency across viewpoints and scene expansion.

-We compare our method with video generation models under identical camera motion prompts.
-While these models often suffer from inconsistent 3D geometry, unnatural motion dynamics, and limited camera controllability, our method maintains a coherent 3D representation with physically consistent dynamics and precise control over camera motion.
+We compare LivingWorld against video and 4D scene generation baselines.
+Video models often suffer from inconsistent 3D geometry, unnatural motion dynamics, and limited camera controllability, while 4D scene baselines are limited in scene scale, motion diversity, or runtime.
+LivingWorld maintains a coherent 3D representation with physically consistent dynamics and precise control over camera motion.

 Human Study (2AFC)